alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 - Change content item body to be govspeak, not HTML
 - Move govspeak parsing/embedding logic (and templates) into frontend
 - Include embed data in links hash, for frontend to interpolate
-- CSS/JS for embeds lives in frontend(s?), more likely still govspeak component on static
+- CSS/JS for embeds lives in frontend(s)?, more likely still govspeak component on static
 - pros
   - embed templates live in frontend, right separation of concerns
   - frontend has freedom in how to render embeds